rezaim/ML-Algos-Subdivisions/README.md

 **c.
 Gradient-based Methods:**
 Gradient-based methods use gradient information to iteratively optimize the model's parameters and reduce the loss function.
 Common gradient-based optimization algorithms include:

-- Stochastic Gradient Descent (SGD)
+-	Logistic Regression
+-	Support Vector Machines (SVMs)
+-	Neural Networks
-- Mini-batch Gradient Descent
+-	Gradient Boosting Machines
-- Adam (Adaptive Moment Estimation)
+-	Recurrent Neural Networks (RNNs)

 ## Conclusion:

-In this tutorial, we've discussed how to subdivide ML algorithms based on the learning paradigm and optimization technique.
+In this tutorial, I have discussed how to subdivide ML algorithms based on the learning paradigm and optimization technique.
 By understanding these subdivisions, you can gain insights into the different types of ML algorithms and their underlying optimization principles.
 Remember that choosing the right algorithm depends on the specific problem you are trying to solve and the nature of your data.
 Exploring and experimenting with different algorithms is essential to find the best fit for your particular ML task.